≡ Menu

 Merrick Grain-Free Dry Dog Food

-The Grain-Free Dog Food from Merrick is a great pick for overweight dogs like it a rich source of protein.
-This kibble has real deboned beef which makes this grain-free formula is an excellent choice for dogs with a sensitive stomach.
+The Grain-Free Dog Food from Merrick is an excellent pick for overweight dogs because it is a rich source of protein.
+This kibble has naturally deboned beef, making this grain-free formula a perfect choice for dogs with sensitive stomachs.

 This dog food helps in improving your dog’s gastrointestinal health, and it also is easily digestible.
 The Omega-3 and Omega-6 fatty acids promote the health of your dog’s skin and fur and provide your furry friend with loads of energy.
 The grain-free dog food doesn’t contain wheat, soy, or corn.